bstein2379/M5StickC-Plus-Nixie-clock/README.md

   ![Clock_h1](./clock_h1.jpg)
   ![Clock_h2](./clock_h2.jpg)
 + Press Button A adjust the screen brightness, 0-100% in increments of 20%.
 The default power-on brightness is 60%.
++ Press Button B to sync with the NTP server if the time is for some reason not in sync
 + Press Button A and Button B simultaneously to flip the screen to the other horizontal orientation

 -----------------------------------------------------------------